 Shares of marketable securities like stocks and exchange-traded funds can be transferred from another stock brokerage firm into an account with TD Ameritrade.
-Brokerage account transfers are accomplished through the Automated Customer Account Transfer Service--ACATS.
+Brokerage account transfers are accomplished through the Automated Customer Account Transfer Service – ACATS.
 The transfer process through ACATS should take five to eight business days.

 Take the unsigned Signature Verification Form to a commercial bank or stock broker office and have the signature guaranteed by a bank or brokerage officer when you sign the form.
 Most banks require you to be an account holder in the bank for them to perform this service.
 Contact banks you do business with to find one that can help you process this form.

 Mail or fax the signed transfer request form, the signature verification form and an account statement of the securities to be transferred to TD Ameritrade.
 The mailing address and fax number are on the transfer request form.